 “If I could tell the story in words, I wouldn’t need to lug around a camera.” – Lewis Wickes Hine

-From 2011-2014, Cassel was a web journalist at Al Jazeera English in Doha, Qatar, before moving to Istanbul where he helped launch AJ+, a new digital project within the Al Jazeera network.
+From 2011-2014, Cassel was a journalist at Al Jazeera English in Doha, Qatar, in 2014 he moved to Istanbul where he helped launch AJ+, a new digital project within the Al Jazeera network.
 Cassel is co-editor of Diaries of an Unfinished Revolution: Voices from Tunis to Damascus (Penguin, 2013), a collection of essays on the 2011 uprisings by writers from across the Arab world.
 From 2007-2011, Cassel lived in Beirut, Lebanon where he was a freelance journalist and assistant editor of the online publication The Electronic Intifada.
 In 2006 he co-founded Picture Balata, a media school for youth from Balata refugee camp in the West Bank.
 He interned with VII photo agency in Paris in 2005 and was one of 100 emerging photographers selected to attend the Eddie Adams Workshop in 2006.
 Cassel speaks fluent Arabic.